rapidsai/cudf/docs/dask_cudf/source/best_practices.rst

 ``aggregate_files``::

 ``blocksize``: Use this argument to specify the maximum partition size.
-The default is `"256 MiB"`, but larger values are usually more performant (e.g. `1 GiB` is usually safe).
+The default is `"256 MiB"`, but larger values are usually more performant.
 Dask will use the ``blocksize`` value to map a discrete number of Parquet row-groups (or files) to each output partition.
 This mapping will only account for the uncompressed storage size of each row group, which is usually smaller than the correspondng ``cudf.DataFrame``.

 ``aggregate_files``: Use this argument to specify whether Dask is allowed to map multiple files to the same DataFrame partition.
 The default is ``False``,